Making small changes to your daily routine can help you get the sleep you need.

 - Exercise earlier in the day, not right before you go to bed.

 - Stay away from drinks and foods with caffeine (like coffee, tea, soda, or chocolate) late in the day.

-- If you have trouble sleeping at night, limit daytime naps to less than 1 hour.
+- If you have trouble sleeping at night, limit daytime naps to 20 minutes or less.

 - If you drink alcohol, drink only in moderation.
-This means no more than 1 drink a day for women or no more than 2 drinks a day for men.
+This means no more than 1 drink a day for women and no more than 2 drinks a day for men.
 Alcohol can keep you from sleeping soundly.

 - Don’t eat a big meal close to bedtime.